peteroupc/peteroupc.github.io/randomnotes.md

 [^28]: Feras A. Saad, Cameron E. Freer, Martin C. Rinard, and Vikash K. Mansinghka, "[**Optimal Approximate Sampling From Discrete Probability Distributions**](https://arxiv.org/abs/2001.04555v1)", arXiv:2001.04555v1 [cs.DS], also in Proc.
 ACM Program.
 Lang.
 4, POPL, Article 36 (January 2020), 33 pages.

 [^29]: Baccetti, Valentina, and Matt Visser.
 "Infinite Shannon entropy."
 Journal of Statistical Mechanics: Theory and Experiment 2013, no. 04 (2013): P04010, also in arXiv:1212.5630.

+[^30]: S.T.
+Dara, M. Ahmad, Recent advances in moment distribution and their hazard rates, 2012.

 <a id=Appendix></a>
 ## Appendix